Natixar/natixar-site/content/en/authors/admin/_index.md

   industrial innovation, and blockchain-based traceability.
 She is the co-founder and president of Natixar, a startup focused on enhancing transparency and ESG compliance in mineral supply chains through digital technologies.

+body: |
+  Svetlana Cranga is a French-Moldovan entrepreneur and sustainability expert specializing in critical minerals, industrial innovation, and blockchain-based traceability.
+She is the co-founder and president of Natixar, a startup focused on enhancing transparency and ESG compliance in mineral supply chains through digital technologies.

   Previously, Cranga served as Director of Sustainable Development at Groupe ADF, where she led decarbonization initiatives for industrial clients.
 Her earlier roles include Export Area Manager at Fives Pillard, overseeing markets in EMEA and North America.